 For those considering buying houseplants instead of air purifiers, unfortunately it is a myth that houseplants clean air.
 Plants are still nice to have in the home though.

-Beyond your home, if you or your family get water from drinking fountains at old schools or workplaces, it is wise to make sure those are tested.
+A safe exposome extends beyond your home.
+If you or your family get water from drinking fountains at old schools or workplaces, it is wise to make sure those are tested.
 Even top schools in top cities in the world can find lead in their fountain water through proactive testing.
 Unfortunately, few schools do this.
 In most states, it is not required by law.

 Beyond water and air, does it make sense to use anti-bacterial soaps and washes to reduce your chances of getting sick or infected?
 The FDA has concluded that there is not enough science to support using antibacterial soaps and washes.
 Manufacturers haven’t shown that these ingredients are more effective than plain soap and water.
 The FDA is issuing a final rule under which over-the-counter consumer antiseptic wash products (including liquid, foam, gel hand soaps, bar soaps, and body washes) containing the majority of the antibacterial active ingredients—including triclosan and triclocarban—will no longer be marketed.